PrathameshBhagat/Micro-Project/README.md

 As the main motive was to focus on the backend skills, hence the help of freely available HTML and CSS templates was taken in order to save time and energy

-In place of templates Bootastrap was also possible which might enhanced it's beauty, but the help of templates was taken to showcase skills to add back-end to pre-available websites.
+In place of templates,  Bootastrap was also possible which might enhanced it's beauty, but the help of templates was taken to showcase skills to add back-end to pre-available websites.

 As of now ,it dosen't have any kind of data validation just very basic J.S validation is present, just to check if data if present or not it lacks server-side validation including client-sidevalidation.